Nikolaichukr/DevOps-Internship/4. Git/git_config.md

 - `--global`: This option sets the configuration at the user level, affecting all repositories for that user.
 It's usually used for setting personal information like name and email.
 - `--system`: This option sets the configuration at the system level, affecting all users on the system.
 It requires administrator privileges.
 - `--local` (default): This option sets the configuration at the repository level, only affecting the current repository.

+### Examples of Using the Command with Options

+1. Set user-specific name and email:

+    ```bash
+    git config --global user.name "Your Name"
+    git config --global user.email "your.email@example.com"
+    ```

+2. Set an alias for a commonly used command:

+    ```bash
+    git config --global alias.co checkout
+    ```

+3. Display the user-level configuration:

+    ```bash
+    git config --global --list
+    ```